 The Student Support Network consists of staff from various campus offices who meet monthly to discuss trends and "hot topics" in higher education.
-Members of the Student Support Network also discuss how to support faculty and staff who work closely with students of concern.
+Members of the Student Support Network also discuss topics related to professional development and how to support faculty and staff who work closely with students.